Believe it or not, there are many writers out there, including published writers, who don’t particularly like writing very much.

 Like many writers out there, I’m someone who finds writing really difficult.
 I ultimately derive great pleasure from the writing process and feel incredibly fortunate to have the time to devote to it, but that doesn’t mean I find every moment riveting.

 What burns in the heart of writers varies from person to person, so you’ll have to find what works for you.
 But here are some ideas that might help keep you in the writer’s chair.

-– Befriend Writers Who Have Finished a Novel.
-Before I knew real writers, the idea of writing a novel seemed so impossibly vast it seemed almost magical.
+Before I knew professional writers, the idea of writing a novel seemed so impossibly vast it seemed almost magical.
 But then you get to know the people behind the books, and there’s not as much of a secret to it: They are people who sat in place for as long as it took to write a novel.
 Get to know them.
 Lean on them.
 They may give you a blank, pitying, horrified stare when you start fretting you’re never going to finish, but that blank stare will get you back to the keyboard in no time.

 What about you?
 What motivates you?